Available with Image Analyst license.

 VLC Media File (vob)

-FMV is designed to support a variety of diverse operational environments, from time-critical situation awareness and emergency response utilizing live-streaming video, to analysis of hourly or daily archived videos for monitoring, to forensic analysis of historical archived data.
-Each type of application requires intuitive visualization and analysis tools to quickly and easily identify and record features or situations of interest, and to disseminate extracted information to decision makers and stakeholders.
+FMV is designed to support a variety of diverse operational environments, from time-critical situation awareness and emergency response using live-streaming video to analysis of hourly or daily archived videos for monitoring to forensic analysis of historical archived data.
+Each type of application requires intuitive visualization and analysis tools to quickly identify and record features or situations of interest and to disseminate extracted information to decision makers and stakeholders.
 FMV capabilities for decision support are categorized into essential functionality below.

 The View tab for Standalone Video is contextual and is enabled when you select a video in the Contents pane.

 The View tab contains tools for navigating the video, adding and managing graphics, and viewing video metadata.
 These tools are also available on the DVR for ease of operation.